payu-india/CMS-Chatbot/reference/GENERAL/v2-refund-transaction-api.md

 metadata:
   robots: index
 ---
-The \*\*Refund Transaction \*\*API allows merchants to initiate refunds for transactions.
-It is functionally similar to the Cancel Refund Transaction API, but is maintained only for backward compatibility with existing integrations.
-This API is not exposed to new merchants, who are directed to use the Refund Initiate API instead.
+The **Refund Transaction** API allows merchants to initiate refunds for transactions.
+Its functionally similar to the **Cancel Refund Transaction** API (under v1), but is maintained only for backward compatibility with existing integrations.
 The v2 API offers enhanced functionality and improved response formats compared to the v1 API.

 ### Endpoint